LCOGT/banzai/docs/pylcogt/index.rst

 Crosstalk
 =========
 Currently, only Sinstro images are read out using multiple amplifiers.
 The Sinsitro frames do have significant crosstalk between amplifiers, but this is currently removed by the preprocessor.
+The crosstalk is removed using linear coefficients that relate each quadrant to every other quadrant.

 Mosaic